iljarotar/synth/README.md

 synth examples/a-major.yaml
 ```

-Run `synth` to see all configuration options.
+Run `synth -h` to see all configuration options.

 ## Writing a patch file